Frequently Asked Questions.

 Co-administration with Medications

-Can you combine PreCardix® with anti-hypertensive medication?
+Can you combine PreCardix® with anti-hypertensive medications?

 - The effect of PreCardix® on blood pressure may be augmented by other blood pressure medication or natural health products and cause low blood pressure.
 This effect has been well-documented with individuals combining alpha-blocking medication and ACE inhibitors after the first dose.
 Monitor for this potential effect.